BLUE WIZARD / BLACK WIZARD Plays Incubator Arts Project, Now thru 12/22

 The Incubator Arts Project presents Blue Wizard / Black Wizard, written by Eliza Bent and Dave Malloy, with Music by Dave Malloy and Eliza Bent.
-Directed by Dan Safer, the play will run Dec 5 - 22, Tuesdays, Thursdays - Sundays at 8pm.
+Directed by Dan Safer, the play will run tonight, Dec 5 - 22, Tuesdays, Thursdays - Sundays at 8pm.

 Ancient ideals and modern musings rub up against each other in Black Wizard / Blue Wizard, a philosophical musical fantasia.
 Two referees adjudicate the proceedings as the Black and Blue Wizards battle to save themselves and humanity from the mundane.
 Warping the conventions of musical theater and classical art song to intersect with the sensibilities of electronic music, Blue Wizard / Black Wizard is a pop culture smashup of fantasy language and contemporary parlance.
 What unfolds is a ritualistic sporting event, the likes of which audiences have never seen.

 Black Wizard / Blue Wizard is written by Eliza Bent (The Hotel Colors, Half Straddle) with music by Dave Malloy (Natasha, Pierre & the Great Comet of 1812, Three Pianos, Beowulf), and is directed by Dan Safer (Witness Relocation); featuring Eliza Bent, Nikki Calonge (ANIMALS), Mikeah Ernest Jennings (World of Wires, The Shipment, Big Art Group), Dave Malloy, and Andy Strain (Joanna Newsom, Beowulf) on trombone.
 Set design is by Mimi Lien; costume design by Oana Boatez; lighting design by Yi Zhao; video design by Michael De Angelis; and stage management by Maurina Lioce.